Western Mediterranean and Atlantic

 Why cruise Western Mediterranean and Atlantic

 It’s no surprise that the Western Mediterranean is the most popular region for British cruise passengers.
 First-time cruisers should choose itineraries featuring the big-hitter cities, including Rome, Barcelona, Florence, Seville and Nice, while seasoned cruise passengers should look at itineraries that go to second-string cities, such as Siena, Valencia and Avignon, and islands such as Sicily, Sardinia and Corsica.
 Some itineraries also include lesser-known but still well worth visiting ports, such as Mahón in Menorca and Valencia in Spain.
 Western Med cruises typically sail from Barcelona and Rome, as well as Venice.
-There is some much to see in the Mediterranean that it would be impossible to cover everything in one itinerary, but no matter which they choose, cruises are guaranteed incredible history, culture, architecture, food and wine.
+There is so much to see in the Mediterranean that it would be impossible to cover everything in one itinerary, but no matter which they choose, cruises are guaranteed incredible history, culture, architecture, food and wine.
 The Atlantic is another exceptional cruising destination, home to the Canary Islands and the Azores.
 The appeal of the Canary Islands lies in its black-sand beaches and otherworldly, lunar-like volcanic landscapes, not to mention its year-round sunshine.
 The islands have become a popular choice for families and party-goers alike.
 Many Canary Islands cruises also drop anchor at Madeira, the beautiful archipelago off the northwest coast of Africa, known for its volcanic, green and rugged natural landscapes.

 It might belong to Spain, but the Canary Islands are a long way from the mainland, closer to…Read more